mlhale7/ARLIS19Workshop/README.md

 # ARLIS19Workshop
-This repository contains files and instructions for an OpenRefine workshop for the Art Libraries Society of North America (ARLIS/NA) Conference in Salt Lake City on Tuesday March 26th, 2019.
+This repository (!currently under construction!) contains files and instructions for an OpenRefine workshop for the Art Libraries Society of North America (ARLIS/NA) Conference in Salt Lake City on Tuesday March 26th, 2019.
 Please either open a GitHub issue or email mhale16@utk.edu if you have any questions.

 ## Schedule